rroig7/rroig7.github.io/README.md

 **Audio Analyzing Application**
 - Built an application in Python using the Tkinter library for a Graphical User Interface (GUI.)
 The application took audio files as input, and output the raw audio data in the form of waveforms, reverb, etc.

+**Ubuntu Server Home Lab**
+- Configured and deployed a Home Lab to act as an accessible Linux server for self-hosting various applications through docker such as ProxMox, Nginx Proxy Manager, and WireGuard VPN.
+Gained hands-on experience with Linux terminal operations and shell scripting for automation and system management.